The Flash. The Scarlet Speedster. The Crimson Comet. The Sultan of Speed. The Scarlet Knight. The Fastest Man Alive.

 - Chemistry Can Do Anything

-- Clap Your Hands If You Believe: In the August 1966 issue of, Barry Allen starts to fade away from existence once a villain unleashes a ray that causes everyone to not believe he exists.
+- Clap Your Hands If You Believe: In the August 1966 issue, Barry Allen starts to fade away from existence once a villain unleashes a ray that causes everyone to not believe he exists.
 Everyone except a little orphan girl he had helped before forgets that he really exists until he and the orphan girl start a massive letter writing campaign to force people to remember The Flash.

 - This issue is somewhat prescient considering that the DCU contains an actual comic book limbo where characters (often those who haven't appeared in books for quite some time in the real world) go to when people start to forget their stories.